Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

 Here we illustrate the different multiplicity penalties that the different priors impose using a small simulation study.
 We simulate data from a one-way ANOVA model and analyze it using the specification by \textcite{rouder2012default}.
 The ANOVA model extended with a prior over partitions is given by:

-The data follow a Gaussian distribution with a grand mean $\mu$ and a group-specific offset $\theta_j$.
+\reviseAS{where $\mu \propto 1$ indicates an improper prior and $\sigma^2 \propto 1 / \sigma^2$ indicates Jeffreys's prior, both of which are routinely applied for testing purposes \parencite[e.g.,][]{ly2016harold}.} The data follow a Gaussian distribution with a grand mean $\mu$ and a group-specific offset $\theta_j$.
 The offsets sum to zero to avoid identification constraints.
-This is achieved by projecting $\vec{\theta}^u$ from a $K-1$ dimensional space onto a $K$ dimensional space using the matrix $\mathbf{Q}$, which consists of the first $K-1$ columns of an eigendecomposition of a degenerate covariance matrix as defined in \textcite{rouder2012default}.\footnote{Note that this projection is not unique.
-It can also be achieved with, for example, a QR decomposition, as recommended by the \textcite{stanUserManual}.} Next, the elements of $\vec{\theta}^c$ within the same partition are averaged to obtain $\theta_j$.
-The unconstrained offsets $\vec{\theta}^u$ are assigned a $g$ prior where $g$ itself is assigned an inverse gamma prior with shape and scale equal to \nicefrac{1}{2} \parencite{liang2008mixtures}.
+This is achieved by projecting $\vec{\theta}^u$ from a \reviseAStwo{$\setsize{\rho}-1$} dimensional space onto a \reviseAStwo{$\setsize{\rho}$} dimensional space using the matrix $\mathbf{Q}$, which consists of the first \reviseAStwo{$\setsize{\rho}-1$} columns of an eigendecomposition of a degenerate covariance matrix as defined in \textcite{rouder2012default}.\footnote{Note that this projection is not unique.
+It can also be achieved with, for example, a QR decomposition, as recommended by the \textcite{stanUserManual}.} \reviseAStwo{Next, $\vec{\theta}$ is obtained by matching the indices with the partition, e.g., for $\rho = \{\{1,3\},\{2\}\}$ and $\vec{\theta}^c = \{-0.5, 0.5\}$ we obtain $\vec{\theta}=\{-0.5, 0.5, -0.5\}$.} The unconstrained offsets $\vec{\theta}^u$ are assigned a $g$ prior where $g$ itself is assigned an inverse gamma prior with shape and scale equal to $\nicefrac{1}{2}$ \parencite{liang2008mixtures}.
 Note that the model reduces to the approach of \textcite{rouder2012default} whenever the partition indicates that all elements are distinct.